Park City, Kansas

-Park City is a city in Sedgwick County, Kansas, United States and a suburb of Wichita.
+Park City is a city in Sedgwick County, Kansas, United States, and a northern suburb of Wichita.
 As of the 2020 census, the population of the city was 8,333.
+Interstate 135 runs north-south through Park City.

 History

 The first Park City was founded in 1870.
-Located 14 mi to the northwest of Wichita, it was at first a formidable rival, but it risked all on the county seat and lost.
+Located 14 mi to the northwest of Wichita, it was at first a formidable rival, but it risked the county seat and lost.
 When the railroad bypassed it and came to Wichita, the town died, and its houses were moved to Wichita, Newton, and Hutchinson.

 The current Park City began as the Park City Improvement District in 1953.
 The District grew from a quarter section of farmland purchased by developers into a 3321 acre community.
 After the approval of the Sedgwick County Board of Commissioners, Park City became a third class city on November 26, 1980.
 The new city held a special election on February 17, 1981, in which Raymond J. Reiss was elected mayor along with five council members to form the first governing body.